 This Grilled Vegetable Parmesan Casserole is perfect for those nights when you’re craving some comfort food but it’s too hot to stand over the stove.
 There’s no breading and frying involved here but there are LOTS of summer vegetables.

-This Grilled Vegetable Parmesan is a little bit lighter and healthier than traditional eggplant Parmesan.
-And this is one of those dishes that tastes even better the next night — so make enough for leftovers!
+Grilled Vegetable Parmesan is a little bit lighter and healthier than traditional eggplant Parmesan.
+And this is one of those dishes that tastes even better the next night.
+That means you can make it ahead of time and reheat it, or make enough for leftovers!

 I eat a LOT of salads during the summer.
 Most days, it’s just too hot to think about eating something hot.
 So maybe I’ll grill up some chicken or salmon, and add it on top of my salad.
 But that’s about the extent of my summer cooking!